Fort Knokke: Siege of 1744

-On 26 June 1744 during the War of the Austrian Succession the fort was assaulted by 18 picked French companies under the command of General Boufflers.
-On 28 June the French opened a siege trench on the west side of the fort.
-When they sapped close to the defenses, the French artillerists established one battery with four cannons and a second battery with four mortars.
-The fort, which had only 75 to 100 defenders, capitulated to the French on 29 June 1744.
+In 1744 during the War of the Austrian Succession, a French army of 87,000 troops launched a campaign against the fortresses in Flanders.
+To oppose the French, the Allied army counted 65,000 men, including 15,000 soldiers in fortress garrisons.
+The French captured the fortress of Menen on 5 June 1744 after a one-week siege.
+Then the French began the successful Siege of Ypres which surrendered on 24 June.
+Joseph Marie de Boufflers began the siege of Fort Knokke on 29 June and it capitulated after several hours.
+The attacking force amounted to three or four infantry battalions and two artillery batteries.
+Fort Knokke was only defended by a tiny garrison of 75 men.
+It was suggested that the half-day bombardment was conducted in order for its commander De Lewe to make an honorable surrender.

 The French employed units of the Piemont, Bourbonnais, Rohan, Royal, Touraine, Noailles, Orleans, La Couronne, Richecourt, Valenceau and du Roy Infantry Regiments.
 The cavalry contingent consisted of elements of the Egemont, La Suze and Mestre de Camp Cavalry Regiments and the Royal and Egemont Dragoons.
 The map depicting the siege called the fort La Kenoque.
 The central citadel within the junction of the streams is clearly visible.
 It is separated from the southern ramparts by a moat, making the citadel an island.
 There is a bastion on the west bank and another on the east bank.
 Both are covered by outworks.